Jakob37/SnakemakeAFriendlyIntroduction/README.md

 # Step 5 - Visualizing and wrapping up

 As a final step, we would like to generate visualizations from these measures.
-Here, we could commonly also calculate statistics, or combine with other data.
+Here, we could commonly also calculate statistics, or combine them with other data.

 ```
 configfile: "config.yaml"